sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part1/prefetch_speedup_20K.png">

 ### Description:
-We observe instructions increases and so does MPKI when moving from naive to software prefetching.
-This is due to extra prefetch instructions generated which misses in the L1-d cache.
+1. We observe instructions increases when moving from naive to software prefetching.
+This is due to extra prefetch instructions generated.

+2. MPKI also increases.
+This could be due to some prefetches are made which are outside the bounds of the input matrix.

-we achieved around 1.45x speedup due to prefetching technique.
+3. we achieved around 1.45x speedup due to prefetching technique.
+This is primarily due to prefetching columns lines in destination matrix.

 ## 1C: Tiling + Prefetching